ashasaxena/CaseStudy2/CS2.md

 write.csv(CountryHDI, file = "CountryHDI.csv") #Creates csv file
 ```

-### Data Merge: combining the two data sets so we can start the analysis
+#Step 3: Data Screening and Initial Analysis/Visualization
+##Next the data was merged in order to combinie the two data sets so that Data Screening and Initial Analysis/Visualization may be conducted.
+Below is the merge code and also minor data cleaning so that the data could be merged based on the country variable in both data sets.

 ```r